seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 This is the hag, when maids lie on their backs,
 That presses them and learns them first to bear,
 Making them women of good carriage:
-This is she–
+This is she--

 **ROMEO**
 Peace, peace, Mercutio, peace!
-Thou talk’st of nothing.
+Thou talk'st of nothing.

 **MERCUTIO**
 True, I talk of dreams,